codingerror7/cinesocial/README.md

 ## 🚀 Overview

+**CineSocial** is a modern social platform designed exclusively for **cinephiles and cinema enthusiasts**.
+It combines the real-time, expressive nature of microblogging with the depth of community-driven discussions.

 The platform enables users to **share opinions, explore movies, engage in discussions, and discover content tailored to their cinematic taste** — all in one place.